 Your selected activities

-Krakow is a city that has a little something for everyone and every type of stag party.
+Krakow is a city that has a little something for everyone.
 Besides history, art and an old-world atmosphere all its’ own, Krakow offers visitors entertainment and leisure in the form of clubs, cabarets, cafes, bars, wine cellars, and some of the best restaurants in Eastern Europe.
-You want it?
-This city has got it

 Krakow is a top stag destination for two very simple reasons.
 First of all, the city has the most bars per capita than any other city in the world meaning that even if you spend your entire trip visiting all the bars and pubs that your liver can manage, you still won’t have seen them all!
-The second reason is the price.
-Krakow is dirt cheap, but unlike some destinations, the great prices come with a great atmosphere and great quality.
+The second is the price.
+Krakow is dirt cheap, but unlike some destinations, the great prices come with a great atmosphere and quality.
 So technically you’re paying less, for more.
-It’s a Win Win situation if you ask us!

-Apart from the two most obvious reasons to visit Krakow on your stag weekend abroad, there is also the tempting fact that the Polish women are not only stunning, but they’re also up for a good time.
-The food is lip-smackingly good, all home cooked meaty stews, smoked cheese and stuffed dumplings.
-The nightlife really is amongst the best in Europe, and there are so many things to do in and around the city for culture vultures, adventure enthusiasts, nature lovers, museum geeks, art lovers, foodies and even shopaholics!
+The food is lip-smackingly good, and the nightlife really is amongst the best in Europe.
+There are many things to do for culture vultures, adventure enthusiasts, nature lovers, museum geeks, art lovers, foodies and even shopaholics!

 Currency: Polish Złoty